Arigithubs/Daily-Affirmation-Generator/README.md

 ## JavaScript Logic Explanation

-The JavaScript file (`script.js`) contains the logic for generating a random affirmation from a predefined list.
-Here's a breakdown of the key components:
+The `script.js` file generates a random affirmation from a predefined list.
+Key components:

 ### Affirmations Array

-The `affirmations` array holds positive statements that the generator randomly selects.
-You can customize this array with your own affirmations.
+Customize the `affirmations` array with your uplifting statements.

 ```javascript
 const affirmations = [